Surface Characteristics of CNC Machined Parts

 The dynamic loading and design capabilities of machined components are limited by the fatigue strength of the material, which is commonly linked to the fatigue fractures that always nucleate on or near the surface of the machined components.
 Stress corrosion resistance is another important material property that can be directly linked to the machined surface characteristics.

 When machining any component, it is necessary to satisfy the surface technological requirements in terms of high product accuracy, good surface finish, and a minimum of drawbacks that may arise as a result of possible surface alterations by the machining process.
-The nature of the surface layer has a strong influence on the mechanical properties of the part.
+The nature of the surface layer has often a strong influence on the mechanical properties of the part.

 Any machined surface has two main aspects – the first aspect is concerned with the surface texture or the geometric irregularities of the surface, and the second one is concerned with the surface integrity, which includes the metallurgical alterations of the surface and surface layer.
 Surface texture and surface integrity must be defined, measured, and controlled within specific limits during any machining operation.